 We will continue to review the situation on a daily basis and will update this information as the advice continues to change.

+Please check out our FAQs to get the advice you may need.
 Read our COVID-19 vaccine frequently asked questions.

 Click here to read the latest clinically extremely vulnerable national FAQs from the UK Government to help with any specific questions you may have.

 On 16 February 2021 the government announced another 1.7 million people in England will be added to the shielding (also known as clinically extremely vulnerable) list and will move into vaccine group 4.
 If you're moved into the shielding list the government will contact you to let you know.

 Guidance for clinically extremely vulnerable people

 The advice if you’re considered clinically extremely vulnerable is changing because there are fewer people with COVID-19 across the country, and because lots of people have now been vaccinated.